-The evaluation of the curriculum and the instructional programs of the College shall be the responsibility of the Vice President of Instruction.
-He/she shall be assisted in this duty by the Curriculum Committee, the division directors, and the faculty.
+The evaluation of the curriculum and the instructional programs of the College shall be the responsibility of the Vice President of Academic Affairs.
+The Vice President shall be assisted in this duty by the Curriculum Committee, the division directors, and the faculty.